Male Breast Reduction Surgery

 While typically a man is expected to be more well-built with a toned chest, the presence of puffy, almost female-like breasts can pose many different social and pyschological complications for those men who suffer from gynecomastia.

-While this condition typically results from a hormonal imbalance, genetics or weight gain, it can be corrected by either Dr. Heller or Dr. Cuber using a combination of liposuction and laser telescopic surgery to effectively reduce excess fat and glandular tissue.
+While this condition typically results from a hormonal imbalance, genetics or weight gain, it can be corrected by either Dr. Heller or Dr. Haramis using a combination of liposuction and laser telescopic surgery to effectively reduce excess fat and glandular tissue.
 To learn more, please call our office at (212) 661-2563 for a free consultation today.

 Is Male Breast Reduction Surgery Right For You?